Chen Kuan-tai: Career

 Chen had been cast in some two dozen films with Shaw Brothers playing tertiary roles, amongst them Jimmy Wang Yu's The Chinese Boxer (1970) and Chang Cheh's Vengeance (1970) before he was cast in the role of Ma Yung Chen by Chang in the latter's kung fu film, The Boxer from Shantung.
 The film was his first lead role.
 At the time, Chen had been working with Ng See-yuen on his independent film, The Bloody Fists (1972) and left mid-production to film Chang's movie.
 Released in 1972, The Boxer From Shantung was a commercial success, netting over HK $2 million in ticket sales and launched Chen into stardom overnight.
 By the mid-1970s, he had become one of Hong Kong's most famous kung fu stars and achieved several hits including The Teahouse (1974), Heroes Two (1974), Big Brother Cheng (1975), and The Flying Guillotine (1975).
 At the 20th Asia-Pacific Film Festival, Chen was awarded Most Popular Male Actor by the Taipei Press Association.

 In 1976, the actor expanded his career into directing and in February that year, made his directional debut with the comedy film, The Simple-Minded Fellow.
 The film was a moderate success at the box office.
 In October, Chen continued directing and filming with independent film companies in Taiwan, resulting in the Shaw Brothers Studio filing and winning a temporary injunction against the actor that prohibited him from making movies with any other company other than Shaw Brothers.
 Chen was also ordered to pay HK $700,000 in subsidies.
 The dispute lasted for nearly two years resulting in him briefly leaving Shaw studio after completing Lau Kar-leung's Challenge of the Masters (1976) and Executioners from Shaolin (1977).
 Due to his legal dispute, the five films he made in Taiwan, including his second directional project Iron Monkey (1977), were withheld or frequently pulled from theaters.
 The case was eventually settled in 1978 and Chen would return to Shaw Brothers after signing a new four-year contract requiring him to make at maximum two films per year with the company.
 Upon his return, Chen starred in Chang Cheh's Crippled Avengers, a film credited as revitalizing the actor's career.
-He would remain with the Shaw Brothers until their closure in 1985.
+He remained with Shaw Brothers until their closure in 1985.
 His 1980 film, Killer Constable, has been praised as one of the studio's best wuxia films.

-To date, Chen has starred in 164 films, around 80 of which were with Shaw Brothers.
-He has gone on to direct five more films including Return to Action (1990) while his starring roles often focused on action, crime and, occasionally, comedy.
-He remains active in the Hong Kong film industry.
+He starred in 164 films, around 80 of which were with Shaw Brothers.
+He directed five more films including Return to Action (1990) while his starring roles often focused on action, crime and, occasionally, comedy.